 Founder, Curator of Fine People & Things

 Becoming a mom SLOWED MY ROLL, but it didn't change who I am.
 I love to meet new people, I love to find out about the best everything, I love to channel my pain and stress and joy and hope into something transcendent that brings people together.
-I love to speak vulnerable truths and create moments of excitement.
+I love to speak vulnerable truths and create moments of excitement and help us all get a little more familiar with each other.

-What else have I done that lends itself to curating wonderful events for mamas?
-Well, I suppose it goes way back to student council and prom committee, and progresses into throwing dinner parties and promoting music gigs in college, then planning and coordinating events in grad school, then side hustling for an LA event planner for a stretch and volunteer event planning for multiple alumni groups, later planning my own wedding (featured in Style Me Pretty), and eventually leading my own Meetup.com group for pregnant and new mamas.
-Then I participated in 6 different mommy groups.
+What else have I done that lends itself to curating wonderful community and events for mamas?
+Well, I suppose it goes way back to student council and prom committee, and progresses into throwing dinner parties and promoting music gigs in college, being active on social media for over a decade now, planning and coordinating events in grad school and for multiple alumni groups, later planning my own wedding (featured in Style Me Pretty), and eventually leading my own Meetup.com group for pregnant and new mamas.
+Then I participated in 6 different mommy and me groups with my kiddo.
 And then I wanted more.

 Because I thought mom-ing was going to be pretty easy, and it's not.
 Because I've met so many amazing women that look like they've got it together, but feel like they'll take all the support they can get.
 Because we all know someone who has struggled with a postpartum mood disorder.
-Because our society is not valuing all that we are, or meeting our needs.
-Because even the wonderful strides in benefits for working mamas miss the tons of mamas who don't hold corporate jobs.
-I see mamas who need local self-care events that are conscientious of your schedule and understand what you are really seeking when you go to a mom's night out.
-I see mamas who have just had their whole social lives shaken and need to bond with their new tribe or find that tribe.
-I see mamas who yearn to do or discover something new, different, and exciting for themselves as women who happen to be moms.
+Because our society is not valuing all that we are, meeting our needs, or reflecting our intelligence or power .
+Because even the wonderful strides in benefits for working mamas miss the those of us who don't hold corporate jobs, yet are nonetheless chief executives of our homes.
+Because I see mamas who need local events and opportunities that are connected to your heartfelt motivations and impossible schedules.
+Because I see mamas who have just had their whole social lives shaken and need to bond with a new tribe.
+Because I see mamas who yearn to do, learn, or discover something new, different, and exciting for themselves as women (who happen to be moms).
 And because someone needs to create something like this.

 Hi, my name is Sherissa.
 I’m a total eco-crunchy-granola-tree-hugger type, but like the vogue-y kind.
 I went to art school in Denver, spent a handful of years in Seattle, and lived in Melbourne, Australia for a year, before moving to Los Angeles ten years ago.
 After working as a wardrobe stylist, then assistant to a renowned interior designer, I started my own fashion line.
 Shortly after, I had 2 babies 18 months apart which consumed all of my time.